 A comprehensive new agreement would improve and expand on the 2004 NWI

-A summary of the Commission's recommendations for a renewed and refreshed NWI follows, with our complete renewal advice at the end of this overview.
+A summary of the Commission's recommendations for a renewed NWI follow, with our complete renewal advice at the end of this overview.
 The 2021 report provides more detail.

 Modernised objectives and agreement structure